Amourspirit/python_ooo_dev_tools/docs/odev/part2/chapter06.rst

             .. group-tab:: None

-The interesting bits are the calls to :py:meth:`.Write.append_para` which add a paragraph to the document and apply a style to it.
+The interesting bits are the calls to ``cursor.append_para()`` which add a paragraph to the document and apply a style to it.
 For instance:

 .. tabs::